 Jean-Fran?ois Champollion - The Rosetta stone

-Too small a corpus is why Etruscan is still largely a mystery today: although it can be 'read' fairly accurately - its script is based on adapted Greek letters - its limited available vocabulary is poorly understood and the language is therefore difficult to assign to any known family, a fact that could provide further useful clues.
+Too small a corpus is why Etruscan is still largely a mystery today: although it can be 'read' fairly accurately - its script of 24 symbols is based on adapted Greek letters - while its limited available vocabulary is poorly understood and the language is therefore difficult to assign to any known family, a fact that could provide further useful clues on the debated origins of these people.

 Map All Sounds?